nhictu/PancakeX-Crosschain-sniping-bot/README.md

 - 💸 Open source, with free node services (Literally don't have to pay anything to run this bot)
 - Enjoy and leave a star, if you like it!

-> **Note**: IF THERE ARE ANY ISSUES USE THE MOST RECENT VERSION: https://github.com/DeFiMasterd/PancakeX-ASTRA-V2-BSC-Sniping-Bot
 ## 📦 Install

 ```bash